uvic-teach/project-m1-team8/milestone2wiki.md

 ![Login Sequence Diagram](assets/images/Login%20sequence.png)

 ![Registration Sequence Diagram](assets/images/Registration-Sequence-Diagram.png)
+For the Mister ED System, this sequence diagram outlines the streamlined process of user registration.
+Initiated by the patient/user, the sequence commences when they click the "Registration" button on the welcome/home page.
+Upon this action, the system redirects the user to a dedicated registration page where they input their desired login credentials.
+The system rigorously validates these credentials with the patient database, ensuring the uniqueness and compliance with system requirements.
+If successful, the system creates a new account for the user and sends the user a verification email to validate the user’s new account.
+After the verifies the email, the registration process is complete.
+The alternate outcome of this scenario that might occur is if the user attempts to re-register with existing credentials.
+If the user tries to re-register with existing credentials then the system would send the “Account already Exists” message to the user, so that the user could enter different credentials to create their account.

 #### Use Case UC-03 Perform Virtual Triage
 ![Virtual Triage](assets/images/VirtualTriage.png)

+In the Virtual Triage sequence, the process initiates with the user logging into the Mister ED System.
+Upon login, the user triggers the virtual triage.
+The system responds by retrieving questions from the Triage Module for the user, then evaluating the severity of their medical condition based on the answers provided by the user.
+Based on the user's responses, the system determines the appropriate course of action, directing the user to either visit the Emergency Room (ER), a nearby clinic, or a pharmacy for over-the-counter medicine.
+Alternatively, the user can opt for a remote consultation via the nurse hotline.
+Throughout this process, the system ensures a seamless flow of interactions, confirming the user's choice and providing additional instructions when necessary.
+At the end of the triage, the result on what action the user should follow would be displayed on the user’s screen, and the patient database to keep a log of the triages, and the results.

 #### Use Case UC-04 Notify Triage's Result
 ![Notify](assets/images/notify.png)